-It’s been over 10 months since Canada legalized recreational cannabis, making it the first G7 country in the world to authorize the production and sale of cannabis for adult use.
+It’s been a year since Canada legalized recreational cannabis, making it the first G7 country in the world to authorize the production and sale of cannabis for adult use.
 As a nation, we’ve pioneered a new industry, made headway to eliminate the illegal market and created standards and systems for cannabis to be controlled, tested and traceable, while balancing the need to protect children and youth.

-Now, Canada prepares for the next stage of cannabis legalization: edibles, extracts and topicals.
-Read on to understand the new cannabis categories that are soon-to-be-legal and what you can expect from the products rolling out in the coming months.
+Now, Canada has reached the next stage of cannabis legalization: edibles, extracts and topicals.
+Read on to understand the new cannabis categories and what you can expect from the products rolling out in the coming months.

 Cannabis 2.0: Edibles, Extracts and Topicals